 So, to help answer the question, here are six signs that the life you are living is not meant for you.

 You Numb Your Feelings.
 Drinking too much, working excessively, shopping excessively, overeating, gambling, and yes, too much time on the internet, are all ways we can numb our feelings.
 And the reason we do is that we are trying to feel something other than what we are feeling in the moment.
 Because what we are feeling is discomfort, dissatisfaction, a feeling of unrest.
 And it’s a sign — a sign that something is not right.
-The need to distract from the discomfort, however, is a way to avoid facing it, and facing the reality that this is not how you want to be feeling, and this is not the life you want to be living.
+The need to distract from the discomfort is a way to avoid facing it, and facing the reality that this is not how you want to be feeling, and this is not the life you want to be living.

 The Fix: Stop numbing and start listening.
 Listen to what is really under the surface.
 Is it a longing for connection?
 Is it a need to feel that your work matters?
 Is it the desire to make a difference?
 Is it the desire to create something?
 To feel more challenged?
 Whatever the feeling is, listen to it until it’s crystal clear.
 Once you know exactly the way you want to feel, you can begin scripting the life that will get you there.

 You Envy Others Success.
-While from the outside looking in, everybody seems to have it better than us.
+From the outside looking in, everybody seems to have it better than us.
 More money, a bigger house, better, more exotic, travel, and of course, the envy of everyone else.
-Yet if you find yourself envying others success — wishing it were you — it’s because what their success represents, is what you want.
+Yet, if you find yourself envying others success — wishing it were you — it’s because what their success represents, is what you want.
 And what you don’t want is what you have.
 Instead, you would rather have what someone else has, because to you, it looks better.
 And feeling as though other people’s lives look better than yours is a sign — a sign that you are not satisfied with your life.
 You feel as though you could be, or should be, doing more.
 Somehow what you are doing is just not good enough.

 The Fix: Stop Looking Out and Start Looking In.
 Instead of looking at everyone else’s life as the example of how to live, look at your life and ask yourself: Why is this not enough?
 What about my life is not good enough?
 What parts of my life are unacceptable to me?
 And when you ask these questions, make sure the answers come from you, and that you — and you alone — are determining what is good enough for you.

 You Constantly Seek Validation.
 While we all appreciate praise, and certainly there is nothing wrong with receiving it, praise is not permission.
-Yet when you who seek validation frequently, praise becomes the barometer from which you determine what is right and wrong.
-If my friends like this post, action, relationship, etc, then it must be good, and therefore I will go forward with it.
+When you who seek validation frequently, praise becomes the barometer from which you determine what is right and wrong.
+If my friends like this post, action, relationship, etc., then it must be good, and therefore I will go forward with it.
 And again, this is a sign — a sign that you have doubt.
 And it’s your doubt that you want others’ validation to make up for.
 But your doubt, your feeling that maybe this is not good, right, smart, whatever, should be a signal to you that maybe this is not what you are meant to be doing.
 Because when you are doing what you are meant to — when you have a calling — you don’t doubt yourself, and you don’t need others to validate it.

 The Fix: Ask yourself: When do I feel most confident?
 When do I feel like I know exactly what I’m doing?
 Ask these questions and clarify the answers until they are as specific as possible, and you can describe exactly what you are doing when you longer need others’ approval.